 Sunnyvale Rest, a dying place for ancient people, who have forgotten the fragile magic of youth.
 A dying place for those who have forgotten that childhood, maturity, and old age are curiously intertwined and not separate.
 A dying place for those who have grown too stiff in their thinking. – Quote from The Twilight Zone

-Rebel Retiree and I are self-reliant and independent, and therefore, value the freedom of living in a community at large.
+Rebel Retiree and I are self-reliant and independent and value the freedom of living in a community at large.

 While I like a well-kept home and lawn, I don’t appreciate busybody HOA representatives telling me what to do with my own property – much less paying dues of $250.00 a month so they can tell me what time I can put my garbage out.

-As a rebel retiree, my money could be put to better use.
-I would prefer to spend it on a road trip to Alaska to see the northern lights.
+Instead of HOA fees, I would prefer to spend my money on a road trip to Alaska to see the northern lights.

 I enjoy being around people of all ages.
 It’s what keeps me youthful in mind and spirit.
 The sound of children playing and making noise doesn’t bother me.
 In fact, I think it’s one of the joys of being alive.

 It’s the same principle as adopting a puppy to liven up an old dog.

-And although I personally do not want a dozen plastic pink flamingos plastered all over my lawn, I want my neighbor to have the freedom to decorate as they please.
+And although I personally do not want a dozen plastic pink flamingos plastered all over my lawn, I want my neighbor to have the freedom to decorate as they want.